JAMadison/Palette_Pro/README.md

 ## Update Notes

+- v3.5.1

+  - Added dark mode UI
+  - Expanded color range to include grey-scales
+  - Natural extraction now produces randomized colors from full palette

-* v3.0.0
+- v3.0.0

-  * Added Colorgram extraction method
+  - Added Colorgram extraction method
-    * Extracts the dominant colors directly from the image
+    - Extracts the dominant colors directly from the image

-* v2.0.1
+- v2.0.1

-* Random palettes now save to palette/ folder
+  - Random palettes now save to palette/ folder
-  * Added console print out of saved image name
+  - Added console print out of saved image name

-* v2.0.0
+- v2.0.0

-  * Added Kmeans algorithm method
+  - Added Kmeans algorithm method
-    * Clusters the pixels in the image into a specified number of groups to generate a color palette
+    - Clusters the pixels in the image into a specified number of groups to generate a color palette

 ## Photoshop users:

 1. Open Adobe Photoshop and create a new document or open an existing one.